aridhia/demo-rct/README.md

 To start with, download the csv files and extract all of them in the folder called trial_data.

 ### Cleaning the data
+In the Anonymised data dictionary there is all the information about the what information is contained in the variables and the codification of each one.
+When running the code baseline_char.R in the folder scripts, it generates a CSV file containing all the baseline characteristics of the subjects in the trial.
+In this file there is no information about the outcome.